adidner/youtube-speed-by-channel/Documentation/PLAN.md

 It doesn't do well with internal navigation

 Guess I should look more into how the other guy is actually setting his default speed for videos via content scripts and see if I can do something similar for my stuff.

+If for some reason we want the background script to be alive again add this code back into manifest.json

+"background": {
+        "service_worker": "background.js"
+    },